 Who May Apply

 Organizations that are exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code, contributions to which are deductible under Section170 of the Internal Revenue Code.
 The organization should qualify as a public charity under Section 509(a)(1) or (a)(2) of the Internal Revenue Code.
+The Foundation only accepts one application per institution for each funding cycle.

 Funding Areas of Interest